jumishafeeq/Global-Superstore-Sales-Analysis/README.md

 ## Data Visualization

-Creating visualizations using Bar chart, Column chart, Pie chart, line chart ect... to analyse sales over region,country,market.

-Insert cards to display key metrics like total sale, total profit, average sales, total order, etc..

-Insert a Map to pinpoint customer locations

-insert slicers and tables for all the visualizations.

-These visualizations collectively provide a comprehensive analysis of sales performance, regional trends, product categories, shipping dynamics, and individual contributions.
+Created visualizations to provide an analysis of sales overview, regional trends, product caregories, shipping mode, sales-team performenses.

+Create cards to display Total sales, Total profit, Average sales, Order details to provide quick summary.

+Created bar charts to compare values across categories, eg:Regions, Markets, Products, Categories.

+Created Line charts to visualise changes in sales and profit across years.

+Created Stacked bar chart to compare categories within a total product sold

+Created Scatter plot to analyze the relationship between sales and profit

+Created Maps to show the distribution of sales by order and created tables to present detailed data in a structured format.

+Created Pie chart and Donut chart to show shipping mode distribution and sales by order priority.